manulera/OpenCloning/README.md

 The application should be running at [http://localhost:8000](http://localhost:8000).

-This uses the provided `docker-compose.yaml` and `config.json` files in this repository.
+This uses the provided `docker-compose.yaml`.

 ## Scripting